 So again, what does this have to do with digital marketing?
 In the cases, i.e. banana peeling, where there is buy-in or an experiential shift, change can be easier.
 But in the cases where you didn’t even know change was needed, you have to learn how to make it happen.

 Did you use rankings as a main metric for SEO success?
-Well those days are long over.
+Well, those days are long over.
 How did you change the way you measure success now?
 Did you use a tool six months ago that worked for a campaign you were running?
 Great, but what if there are new tools out there that might be even better?
-Have you been posting specific content on your social networks that is performing really well?
+Have you been posting specific content on your social networks that are performing really well?
 Awesome, but are you prepared for when it stops performing?

 Oh and one last thing about peeling bananas: those stringy things that sometimes come off the peel and stick to banana happens less frequently when you peel them from the top.
 So next time you pick up a banana and you go to eat it the same way you have been eating it for years, flip it over and give it a shot, you might be pleasantly surprised at how you can change.